learn-co-curriculum/ruby-arguments-readme/README.md

 When we define a method with parameters we are defining a bareword that we can use to reference the actual value supplied to the method upon invocation.
 We built a method that will greet a specified person.
-In order to write code in our method to actually greet any given person, we need a placeholder––a way to refer to a generic person's name.
+In order to write code in our method to actually greet any given person, we need a placeholder &mdash; a way to refer to a generic person's name.
 This is a parameter.

 When we build that method we might ask ourselves, "who is this method designed